-- The worlds first rhesus monkey born in 1983 through in vitro fertilization, leading to improvements in IVF techniques for animals and people.
+- The world’s first rhesus monkey born through in vitro fertilization, in 1983, leading to improvements in IVF techniques for animals and people.
 (Barry Bavister, Steve Eisele and colleagues, published in 1984)

 - Discovering that fetal testosterone exposure programs polycystic ovary syndrome (PCOS)-like neuroendocrine and metabolic dysfunction in female rhesus monkeys, leading to earlier diagnoses and interventions in treating PCOS in women.
 (David Abbott, Daniel Dumesic and Andrea Dunaif groups)